fabioformosa/quartz-manager/README.md

 * to add CI/CD pipeline to ease the deploy pulling a docker container.
 * Enabling adapters for integrations: kafka, etc.

+## HOW-TO CONTRIBUTE

-## PROJECT STRUCTURE
+### PROJECT STRUCTURE
-* **quartz-parent/quartz-manager-api** is the library that can be imported in webapp to have the quartz-manager API.
+* **quartz-parent/quartz-manager-starter-api** is the library that can be imported in webapp to have the quartz-manager API.
-* **quartz-parent/quartz-manager-webjar** is a maven module to build and package the angular frontend in a webjar.
+* **quartz-parent/quartz-manager-starter-ui** is a maven module to build and package the angular frontend in a webjar.
-* **quartz-parent/quartz-manager-security** is ther library that can be imported in a webapp to have a security layer (login) over the quartz-manager API.
+* **quartz-parent/quartz-manager-starter-security** is ther library that can be imported in a webapp to have a security layer (login) over the quartz-manager API.
 * **quartz-parent/quartz-manager-web-showcase** is an example of webapp that imports quartz-manager-api.
 Useful to develop the frontend started locally with the webpack dev server.
 * **quartz-frontend** is the angular app that interacts with the Quartz Manager API.

-## HOW-TO CONTRIBUTE
+### PROJECT DETAILS
 **[requirements]** Make sure you have installed
 * [Java 8](https://java.com/download/) or greater
 * [Maven](https://maven.apache.org/)